contentful/forma-36/MIGRATION.md

 Keep in mind:

 - By default `Menu` is an uncontrolled component, so you don't have to pass callbacks and state.
 Nevertheless, you can make it controlled if you need to.
 [See the controlled Menu example in component docs](https://github.com/contentful/forma-36/blob/forma-v4/packages/components/menu/Menu.mdx#controlled-menu)
-- By default click on the `MenuItem` will close the menu, if you want to disable this behavior, just pass prop `closeOnSelect="false"`
+- By default, clicking the `MenuItem` will close the menu.
+If you want to disable this behaviour, just pass prop `closeOnSelect="false"`.

 Forma v3: